mildsunrise/university-4b-tfg/memory/introduction.md

 \clearpage
 ## The problem {#subsec:problem}

 The idea for this independent project comes from several attempts of diagnosing system unresponsiveness from the author, often in production environments.
+Simply starting a system upgrade or a backup would render some machines almost *unusable*.
 This problem occurs frequently, as the only requisite is to have an application that writes lots of data to the disk.

 The cache is always enabled by default, since it greatly improves performance: